-For sale by Druggists generally. apr23-3m A MARVELLOUS REMEDY
+For sale by Druggists generally. apr23-3m

-FOR A MARVELLOUS AGE !!
-HOLLOWAY'S DINTMENT THE GRAND EXTERNAL REMEDY.
+A MARVELLOUS REMEDY FOR A MARVELLOUS AGE !!
+HOLLOWAY'S OINTMENT.
+THE GRAND EXTERNAL REMEDY.

-BY the aid of a microscope, we see millions of little openings on the surface of our bodies Through these this Ointment, when rubbed on the skin, is carried to any organ or inward part.
-Dis cases of the Kidneys, disorders of the Liver, affee tions of the Heart, inflammation of the Lungs, Asthmas, Coughs and Colds, are by its means ef-fectually cured.
-Every housewife knows that salt passes freely through bone or meat of any thickness.
-This healing Ointment far more readily penetrates through any bone or fleshy part of the living body, curing the most dangerous inward complaints, that cannot be reached by other means.
-ERYSIPELAS, SALT RHEUM AND SCORBUTIC
+Y the aid of a microscope, we see millions of BY the aid of a microscope, we see millions of little openings on the surface of our bodies.
+Through these this Ointment, when rubbed on the skin. is carried to any organ or inward part.
+Dis eases of the Kidneys, disorders of the Liver, affec-tions of the Heart. inflammation of the Lungs, Asthmas, Coughs and Colds, are by its means ef-fectually cured.
+Every housewife knows that salt passes freely through bone or meat of any thick-This healing Ointment far more readily penetrates through any bone or fleshy part of the living body, curing the most dangerous inward complaints, that cannot be reached by other means.
+ERYSIPELAS, SALT RHEUM AND SCORBUTIC HUMORS.

-HUMORS.
-No remedy has ever done so much for the cure of diseases of the skin, whatever form they may assume, as this Ointment.
-No case of Salt Rheum.
-Seurvy, Sore Heads, Scrofula or Erysipelas, can long withstand its influence.
-The inventor has travelled over many parts of the globe, visiting the principal hospitals, dispensing this Ointment giving advice as to its application, and has thus been the means of restoring countless numbers to health SORE LEGS, SORE BREASTS, WOUNDS AND
+No remedy has ever done so much for the cure of diseases of the ckin, whatever form they may assume, as this Ointment.
+No case of Salt Rheum, Scurvy, Sore Heads, Scrofnia or Erysipelas, can long withstand its influence.
+The inventor has travelled over many parts of the globe, visiting the principal hospitals, dispensing this Uintment giving advice as to its application, and has thus been the means of restoring countless numbers to health.

+SORE LEGS, SORE BREASTS, WOUNDS AND

-Some of the most scientific surgeons now rely olely on the use of this wonderful Ointment, when having to cope with the worst cases of sores, ulcers, wounds, glandular swellings, and tumors.
-Professor Holloway has, by command of the Allied gov-eraments, dispatched to the hospitals of the East, large shipments of this Ointment, to be used un der the direction of the Medical staff, in the worst cases of wounds.
-It will cure any ulcer, glandular swelling, stiffness or contraction of the joints, even of 20 years' standing.
+Some of the most scientific surgeons now rely solely on the use of this wonderful Ointment, when having to cope with the worst cases of sores, ulcers, wounds, glandular swellings, and tumors.
+Professor Holloway has, by command of the Allied gov-ernments, dispatched to the hospitals of the East, large shipments of this Ointment, to be used un der the direction of the Medical staff, in the worst cases of wounds.
+It will cure any ulcer, glandular swelling, stiffness or contraction of the joints, oven of 20 years' standing.

 PILES AND FISTULAS.
-These and other similar distressing complaints can be effectually cured if the Ointment be well rubbed in over the parts affected, and by otherwise following the printed directions around each pot.
-Both the Ointment and the Pills should be used in the following cases :
+These and other similar distressing complaints can be effectually cured if the Ointment be well rubbed in over the parts affected, and by otherwise following the printed directions around each pot Both the Ointment and the Pills should be used in the following cases :

-Bunions, Mercurial Eruptions, Swelled Glands, Stiff Joints, Burns.
-Chapped Hands, Chilblains, Rhei Ulcers. umatism.
-Fistulas, Venerial Sores.
-Salt Rheum.
-Sore Legs, Gout.
-Skin Diseases Wounds of all kinds, Sealds.
-Lumbago, Sprains, Piles.
-Sore Breasts.
+Mercurial Eruptions, Swelled Glands, Chapped Hands, Stiff Joints, Bunions, Burns, Chap Chilblains, Rhea matism.
+Ulcers, Salt Rheum.
+Fistulas, Venerial Sores,

+Sore Legs, Skin Diseases Lumbago, Wounds of all kinds, Scalds, Sore Breasts, Sprains, Sore Throat

 Sores of all kinds.
 Scalds.
-Sore Throat.
-Sold at the Manufactories of Professor Holloway, S0 Maiden Lane, New York. and 214 Strand.
-London, and by all respectable Druggists and Dealers of Medicines throughout the United States and the civilized world, in Pots, at 25 cents, 621 ONE GOOD TWO-HORSE WAGON for sale by cents, and S1 each.
+Scalds.
+Sores of all kinds.
+Sore Turbat.
+Sold at the Manufactories of Professor Hol-loway, 80 Maiden Lane, New York. and 244 Strand, London, and by all respectable Druggists and Dea-lers of Medicines throughout the United States, and the civilized world, in Pots, at 25 cents, 622 cents, and SI each.